Automation for Virtual Assistants: The Complete Guide to Tools & Workflows (2026)

 What is the best automation tool for virtual assistants?

 Make is the most practical starting point for VA automation because it covers the integration layer, connecting apps and automating multi-step workflows, that every other tool in the stack depends on.
 Its Core plan at $9/month (annual) provides 10,000 operations per month, unlimited active scenarios, and minute-level scheduling.
-For specific workflow categories, the stack expands: Reclaim.ai for scheduling, PandaDoc for documents, Databox for reporting.
+For specific workflow categories, the stack expands: Reclaim.ai for scheduling, PandaDoc for documents, Folk or Zoho CRM for contacts, and Databox for reporting.

 How much time can automation save a virtual assistant?